keermanish/react-vite-starter-kit/README.md

 - React 18 (latest)
 - TypeScript
 - Vite
-- wouter (opinionated, just to keep bundle smaller)
+- wouter (opinionated, just to keep bundle smaller, but you can replace this with any routing lib its just a npm package)
 - Jest + testing-library/react
 - Prettier, ESLint and StyleLint
 - husky with lint-staged, and git actions